Vargasavour Recipes

 Pierogi Dough

-Soft, elastic, and easy to roll, this homemade pierogi dough is made from just four simple ingredients.
-Perfectly pliable for sealing your favorite sweet or savory fillings every time.
+Soft, elastic, easy-to-roll homemade pierogi dough made with four simple ingredients, perfectly pliable for sealing sweet or savory fillings every time.

 5 from 1 vote